Kareena456/Student_Volunteering_Glaucoma/README.md

 ## Live Application
-The link is proived within the appendix of my report Open in any browser there is no installation needed
+The link is proived within the appendix of my report Open in any browser there is no installation needed this is hosted using netlify

 ## Test Credentials